will4skill/algo-review/README.md

 **Time:** O(n)
 **Space:** O(n)

-## 80. Maximum Width of Binary Tree
+## 80. Binary Tree Zigzag Level Order Traversal
 **Reference:** https://leetcode.com/problems/binary-tree-zigzag-level-order-traversal/solutions/749036/python-clean-bfs-solution-explained/

 **Description:** Given the root of a binary tree, return the zigzag level order traversal of its nodes' values. (i.e., from left to right, then right to left for the next level and alternate between).